Duke242/mycontacts/README.md

-# Personal Privacy Social Network
+# Selective Info Sharing

 ## Overview

-Personal Privacy Social Network is a platform that allows you to control how much information about your personal life is visible to both friends and strangers.
-With detailed privacy settings, you can manage what information you share and with whom, ensuring that you maintain control over your personal data.
+Selective Info Sharing is a social platform that allows you to control how much information about your personal life is visible to each individual contact.
+With customizable privacy settings, you can manage and tailor what information is shared on a case-by-case basis.

 ## Features

-- **Customizable Privacy Settings:** Decide how much information is visible to each friend or stranger on a case-by-case basis.
+- **Customizable Privacy Settings:** Decide how much information is visible to each contact, including friends and strangers.
-- **User Profiles:** Create and manage personal profiles with granular privacy controls.
+- **User Profiles:** Create and manage personal profiles with detailed privacy controls.
-- **Social Interaction:** Connect with friends and share private information selectively with strangers as desired.
+- **Social Interaction:** Connect and interact with others while maintaining control over the information they can see.
 - **Responsive Design:** Optimized for both desktop and mobile devices.

 ## Technologies

 -  Next.js, TypeScript, Tailwind CSS